brevzin/cpp_proposals/md/deducing-this.md

 ## Alternative syntax

-Instead of qualifiying the parameter with `this`, to mark it as the parameter for deducing `this`, we could let the first parameter be named `this` instead:
+Instead of qualifying the parameter with `this`, to mark it as the parameter for deducing `this`, we could let the first parameter be *named* `this` instead:

 ```
 template <typename T>